seatsio/seatsio-react/README.md

 # seatsio-react

 React wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
+Brought to you by the Seats.io team.

 # Installation